|(Sterling State Park, on Lake Erie, in Monroe|

 "The fear of being revealed as a failure, as not being "enough" somehow, is a primary feeling that leads to the compulsion to control other people.
 When we were children, the fear of being inadequate and shameful was tied to our terror of being deserted or rejected and we had little control over getting what we needed.
 To counteract that basic terror, we have evidently been trying all our lives in various ways to "get control" of life.
 This includes controlling other people."
 (14)

 A controlling person is an un-free person.
-Insecurity is the banner of control.
+Insecurity is the emblem of control.
 I like the way Richard Foster once put this: God wants to free us from the terrible burden of always having to get our own way.
 "Walking in freedom" and "controlling other people" ("always getting our own way") are oppositional.

 Go basic, repeating and praying Proverbs 3:5-6: